Home > Tours > Asia Tours > South East Asia Tours > Family Discovery Vietnam & Angkor Wat Extension

 The trip ends after breakfast at our hotel in Siem Reap.

-There are no activities planned today, so you are free to depart from Siem Reap at any time.
+There are no activities planned today, so you're free to depart from Siem Reap at any time.
 If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you need to depart from Siem Reap International airport (airport code REP), which is 8km, around 15 minutes from the hotel.
+If you'd like an airport transfer today, you'll need to depart from Siem Reap International Airport (REP), which is a 15-minute drive from the hotel.
 (B)

 Trip Inclusions